Timeline of hyponatraemia inquiry

 1 February 2008

-The Public Prosecution Service confirms that no-one is to be prosecuted over the death of Raychel Ferguson.
+The Public Prosecution Service confirms that no-one is to be prosecuted over the death of Raychel Ferguson on 10 June 2001.

 May 2008